AdeboyeML/UK_Accident_Traffic_ETL_Pipeline/README.md

 - Based on this moivation, two major goals were said to be achieved from this project:

-- First, is to create a **STAR SCHEMA with fact and dimension tables** from the UK Accident Dataset (approx. 1.5 million rows) and this would include a **accident fact table** that has the actual accident accurences and casualties that can be extracted from the dataset and **dimension tables** that highlights ***causes of the accident, location, time, conditions of the road, road types, and features that can be attributed to the accident.***
+- First, is to create a **STAR SCHEMA with fact and dimension tables** from the UK Accident Dataset (approx. 1.5 million rows) and this would include a **accident fact table** that has the actual accident accurences and casualties and **dimension tables** that highlights ***causes of the accident, location, time, conditions of the road, road types, and features that can be attributed to the accident.***

 ![uk schema][image1]